In this section

-- Rapid, wide mood swings.
-Their mood may vary from overly happy to very sad several times in a day and seemingly without warning.
+- Rapid, wide mood swings: Mood may vary from overly happy to very sad several times in a day and seemingly without warning

-- Irritability.
-Regardless of their current mood, they almost always are irritable and “touchy,” with the smallest things affecting their emotional state.
+- Irritability: Regardless of current mood, they almost always are irritable and “touchy,” with the smallest things affecting their emotional state

-- Euphoria.
-They may be excessively silly and giddy — to such an extent that it is annoying or odd to people around them.
+- Euphoria: May be excessively silly and giddy — to such an extent that it is annoying or odd to people around them

-- Decreased need for sleep.
-They may have an apparent inability or lack of desire to sleep very much.
-Even when they don’t get a good night’s sleep, though, they might still have plenty of energy during the day.
+- Decreased need for sleep: May have an apparent inability or lack of desire to sleep very much, even when they don’t get a good night’s sleep, still have plenty of energy during day

-- Increased energy or activities.
-They often are excessively hyperactive, despite not seeming to need much sleep.
-This hyperactivity sometimes may be uncontrollable or even result in the child engaging in dangerous behaviors.
+- Increased energy or activities: Often are excessively hyperactive, despite not seeming to need much sleep, hyperactivity sometimes may be uncontrollable or even result in the child engaging in dangerous behaviors

-- Rapid speech.
-Their speech can become extremely fast and expansive.
-They may go off on tangents frequently, making it difficult to follow what they’re trying to say.
+- Rapid speech: Speech can become extremely fast and expansive and may go off on tangents frequently, making it difficult to follow what they’re trying to say

-- Inflated self-esteem.
-They may sometimes truly believe they are bigger, stronger, smarter or better than others, perhaps even to an irrational extent.
+- Inflated self-esteem: May sometimes truly believe they are bigger, stronger, smarter or better than others, perhaps even to an irrational extent

 Treatment offers hope